mobile-devices/ruby-agents-sdk/docs/to_user/Store_data_with_redis.md

-Basicly ou have a Redis object created for each agent.
+Basically you have a Redis object created for each agent.
 You have nothing to create or configure, just use it.

 For instance :